Grant Compliance Requirements

 - Circulars C 5010.1E, 9040.1G, and 9070.1G (see the FTA Circulars section of this toolkit)

-NOTE: The requirements introduced on this page are based on the most recent authorizing legislation (FAST Act), and may change with the next federal reauthorization.
+NOTE: The requirements introduced on this page are based on the most recent authorizing legislation (FAST Act, which is set to expire September 30, 2021), and may change with the next federal reauthorization.
 We strongly advise referring to each grant agreement with the state for the requirements that apply to that grant, and consulting with the state program manager for the most current requirements within the state.
-Contact email@example.com for any questions.
+Contact firstname.lastname@example.org for any questions.

 At its highest level, the Section 5311 program is administered by the U.S. Department of Transportation’s (U.S. DOT) Federal Transit Administration (FTA).
 The role of FTA headquarters is broad, and it deals with program-level concerns about the administration of the program as explained in the 9040.1G Circular.
 For example, FTA: